 It is recommended you avoid driving or doing activities that require your full attention until you know how this medication affects you.
 It may cause dizziness or impaired thinking.
 To avoid these effects, avoid standing up suddenly or consuming alcohol.

-Will Imdur be effective to treat an angina attack that has already started?
+Will Imdur be effective in treating an angina attack that has already started?

-Unfortunetly, Imdur is used to prevent angina attacks from occurring, but won’t help an attack that has already begun.
+Unfortunately, Imdur is used to prevent angina attacks from occurring but won’t help an attack that has already begun.
 You may want to consider consulting your doctor about a ranolazine (also known as Ranexa; available at MyDrugCenter) prescription, or you can buy aspirin over-the-counter for relief of an acute attack.

 What is the best way to store this medication?